awsdocs/amazon-workdocs-user-guide/doc_source/drive_troubleshoot.md

 **To report an issue**

 1. Open the Amazon WorkDocs Drive task pane\.
-If you don't remember how, see steps 1 and 2 in [Opening the Amazon WorkDocs Drive settings in Microsoft Windows](open-wdd-settings.md)\.
+If you don't remember how, see steps 1 and 2 in [Opening the Amazon WorkDocs Drive settings](open-wdd-settings.md)\.

 1. Choose the question mark icon, and then choose **Report an issue** to send us a description of the problem\.
 Note the tracking number\.
 It serves as a reference for support cases or correspondence with us\.